Mos6502DIP/telepy/README.md

 ### Device

-This work is simular to `Client_version` but will return a string of the version of the client eg `win, web, lin, crt`. `device = client.device()`.`win` is a windows based client, `web` is a website based client, `lin` is a Linux based client and `crt` is a Linux based client but has a smaller screen size and wraps text differently.
+This work simular to `Client_version` but will return a string of the version of the client eg `win, web, lin, crt`. `device = client.device()`.`win` is a windows based client, `web` is a website based client, `lin` is a linux based client and `crt` is a linux based client but has a smaller screen size and wraps text differently.

 ### Weather

-This function will display weather information by running `curl wttr.in`
+This function will display weather information by running `curl wttr.in` on the client it would also add on the client's location if they have specified it in `config.txt`.

+### Printc

+This function will print colour text by specifying a foreground colour and a background colour in an array in that order like this `colour_data = ['green', 'black']` then `client.printc('Hello world', colour_data)`.
+Compatible colours are `'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'light_red', 'light_green', 'light_yellow', 'light_blue', 'light_magenta', 'light_cyan', 'white'`.